Sunday, January 3, 2021

 Oriental Adventures and the Domain Game

-The AD&D Oriental Adventures book is now generally viewed a well intentioned rules exercise that people say they wanted to like at the time.
+The AD&D Oriental Adventures book is now at best viewed a well intentioned rules exercise that people say they wanted to like at the time.
 I see most current discussions semi-nostalgic about some flawed rules and at best an awkward feeling about some the cultural presentation.
-I dabbled with it shortly after the release, wished the ninjas were a more straightforward class, and pretty quickly returned to the comforting arms of the Player's Handbook and Unearthed Arcana.
+As a pre-teen, I dabbled with it shortly after the release, wished the ninjas were a more straightforward class, and pretty quickly returned to the comforting arms of the Player's Handbook and Unearthed Arcana.
 It came out now and then for inspiration, but it was rarely used aside from someone's attempt to play the samurai class.

 I still skim parts now a days and see the potential of some of the systems, but jump to other systems or more recent OSR supplements.
 I pulled it out again this morning looks for ideas to flesh out my own house rules for Fighters and Thieves.
 Under the Bushi class rules I found the parallel passage to the Fighter freehold rules with some distinct differences: